 References and Credits

-1. All financial figures in this article were obtained and referenced from Beyond Meat’s financial statements, SEC filings, earnings reports, etc, which are available in Beyond Meat Investor Relations.
+1. All financial figures presented in this article were obtained and referenced from Beyond Meat’s annual reports published in the investors relation page: Beyond Meat Investor Relations.

 Disclosure